liferay/liferay-docs/developer/frameworks/articles/01-front-end-development/01-front-end-dev-intro.markdown

 ## Front-End Extensions

-@product@'s modularity has many benefits for the Front-End developer, in the form of development customizations and extension points.
+@product@'s modularity has many benefits for the front-end developer, in the form of development customizations and extension points.
 These extensions assure the stability, conformity, and future evolution of your applications.

-Below are some of the available Front-End extensions:
+Below are some of the available front-end extensions:

 - [Theme Contributors](/developer/frameworks/-/knowledge_base/7-2/packaging-independent-ui-resources-for-your-site)
 - [Context Contributors](/developer/frameworks/-/knowledge_base/7-2/injecting-additional-context-variables-into-your-templates)